siddxharth1/real-time-code-editor/CODE_STRUCTURE.md

 - vite.config.js: Vite build/dev config
 - tailwind.config.js, postcss.config.js: Styling pipeline config
 - package.json: Scripts and dependencies for the frontend

+## Monorepo & npm workspaces

+This repository is an npm workspaces monorepo.
+The root `package.json` declares two workspaces and orchestrates dev scripts:

+- workspaces: ["backend", "frontend"]
+- Root scripts:
+  - `npm run dev`: Starts both backend and frontend concurrently
+  - `npm run dev:backend`: Starts only the backend workspace
+  - `npm run dev:frontend`: Starts only the frontend workspace

+Tips for workspace-aware commands:

+- Run a script in a specific workspace: `npm run -w backend dev`
+- Install a dependency in a workspace: `npm i -w frontend <pkg>`
+- Install devDependency in a workspace: `npm i -D -w backend <pkg>`

+Note: The `shared/` folder is not a separate workspace; it contains common code (like `shared/actions.js`) consumed by both backend and frontend via relative import (backend) or Vite alias (frontend).

 ## How the app works (data flow)